 IDENTITY THEFT CHARGES IN PA

 If you are facing identity theft charges, there may be detailed records that will be used against you in a court of law.
-If you are facing an identity theft charge, you may best suited to hire a criminal defense lawyer with experience prosecuting white collar crime cases.
+If you are facing an identity theft charge, you may best suited to hire a criminal defense lawyer with experience prosecuting similar cases.

 WHAT IS IDENTITY THEFT?